thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 Traditional RAG struggles with complex queries, shallow retrieval, and hallucination risk.
 Agentic RAG introduces logic, feedback loops, and tool use, making it far more robust for production use.

-## 4. Why Agentic RAG and Not Other Agent Paradigms?
+## 4. Why Agentic RAG and Not Other Multi-Agent Paradigms?

 In the fast-evolving ecosystem of LLM-powered systems, multiple agent paradigms have emerged.
 Each serves a different purpose and comes with its own strengths and trade-offs.
 However, when it comes to **enterprise-grade, retrieval-grounded applications**, Agentic RAG stands out as the most suitable and production-ready solution.